Skip to main content

 Sclerostin typically binds to the LRP5/6 co-receptors on the surface of osteoblasts, preventing Wnt proteins from initiating their signaling cascade.
 By suppressing sclerostin, exercise effectively removes the brakes on this crucial bone-building pathway.
 This disinhibition allows Wnt proteins to bind to their receptors, leading to the intracellular accumulation of β-catenin.

 β-catenin then translocates to the nucleus, where it activates the transcription of key osteogenic genes, including Runx2, which is the master regulator of osteoblast differentiation.
-The result is an increase in the number and activity of bone-forming osteoblasts, leading to enhanced and a more robust microarchitecture.
+The result is an increase in the number and activity of bone-forming osteoblasts, leading to enhanced bone formation and a more robust microarchitecture.

 How Do Hormonal Therapies Modulate Mechanosensitivity?